Compréhension de « CMakeLists »

 )

-• find_package() finds and loads the external component.
+• find_package() finds and loads the external library and its components.

-• REQUIRED tells CMake that these dependencies are indeed required and that it shall exit with an error if the package can not be found.
+• REQUIRED tells CMake to exit with an error if the package cannot be found.

 • « COMPONENTS » est un paramètre précédant les composants spécifiques de l'environnement de développement que nous allons inclure.